erikvorhes/dotcom/src/content/was/researching/lazarus/index.md

 > While some people continue to think of electronic texts as exclusive of images, the fact is that digital images of manuscripts are electronic texts, as well.
 The most compelling scholarly editions of the future will make full use of markup schemes such as XML (or its TEI manifestation), but not without extensive integration of images. (par.
 6)

+Such a move to XML would be especially useful in my own edition of the Towneley manuscript.
+For example, TEI would allow me to encode Figure 1 in such a way that I acknowledge its "vine stem initial capital" or even the damage that the page has sustained.
+At the same time, however, I am ambivalent toward TEI encoding for manuscript.
+For TEI is a rigidly-structured markup language.
+How does one account for the scribe's rubricated marginalia in Figure 2, or handle the incredibly elaborate black lines that denote matching end rhyme so prevalent in Figure 3?

 <figure>
 <img src="./001.jpg" alt="The opening page of the manuscript">
 <figcaption>Figure 1: f1.
 The beginning of the Towneley MS. Note the “vine and stem initial capital” and the “Towneley Press mark.”</figcaption>